BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 9 (R-S)

 Mariko

 Recent graduate Mizuki Yuzuriha is the new nurse/counsellor at an unidentified "college."
 She's bright-eyed, full of spirit and ready to help out troubled students.
 What she didn't forsee was that teachers would occasionally be dropping in, and that most of the problems she's sought to help with have to do with sex.
 This proves to be a bit problematic for her, since she really has no experience in that field herself, but this is an 18+ title, so I think it's well obvious that things won't stay that way for very long.
-One of the teachers who pops in is Mariko, who tells Mizuki all about the problems her large breasts pose, from sore shoulders and difficulty finding clothing that fits well (see picture) to unwanted attention and students who leer rather than listen to her.
+One of the teachers who pops in is Mariko, who tells Mizuki all about the problems her large breasts pose, from sore shoulders and difficulty finding clothing that fits well (see picture) to unwanted attention and students who leer at rather than listen to her.
 Yes--one of those rare occurrances where the problems of overendowment get aired in anime, let alone an adult title.
 Not the greatest production values, the story basically just frames the sex scenes, and the facial designs take a little getting used to, but this is a good title for people seeking H titles where sex and the characters having it are treated kindly.
-Just avoid the dub; among other things, it changes characters' names and sticks things into the story that weren't there to begin with.
+Just AVOID THE DUB; among other things, it changes characters' names and sticks things into the story that weren't there to begin with.

 Mariko from Slight Fever Syndrome